LaJunta “Micki” Rios (she/her), MA, LPC-S

 I work with couples, families, children, adolescents, and individuals, specializing in grief counseling.
 My worldview is Biblically based, and I am keenly aware that not everyone works from that viewpoint.
 I work with those who have faith, a different faith, or no faith.
 I also work with those from other cultures and backgrounds.

-The Rev. Meredith H. Crigler (she/her), MDiv
+The Rev. Dr. Meredith H. Crigler (she/her), DMin

-Spiritual Direction, Co-Founder
+Spiritual Direction, Coaching, Co-Founder

 During her master’s work, Meredith received training in Spiritual Direction from Catholic University.
 She brings to her practice a curious and open mind, a grace-filled heart, and a soul that swims in the deep end of the pool.
 She has known trauma, grief, disability, and joy.
+She also works with those who have experienced spiritual trauma.

 Angela DeGuerra (she/her), LPC-Associate